Last Updated on October 31, 2024 by Matt Musico

 The Cubs’ most recent stretch of success is all over the franchise’s postseason home run leaderboard.
 Kris Bryant, Anthony Rizzo, and Kyle Schwarber are all tied at the top with six dingers each.
 Javier Baez and Dexter Fowler are right behind them with five each.

 Three of Bryant’s six postseason homers with the Cubs came during their 2016 title run.
 In 75 plate appearances, the third baseman slashed .308/.400/.523 with those three homers, eight RBI, and 11 runs scored.
-Similar to his best bud, Rizzo hit three of his homers in the 2016 postseason.
-In fact, it was the only time he posted a wRC+ higher than 72 in five trips to October for Chicago (it was 127 in ’16).
+Rizzo also hit three of his homers in the 2016 postseason.
+It was the only time he posted a wRC+ higher than 72 in five trips to October for Chicago (it was 127 in ’16).

 Schwarber missed most of the 2016 playoffs as he recovered from injury.
 But five of his six career postseason dingers for the Cubs came in 2015.
-He crushed everything in 31 plate appearances that fall, slashing .333/.419/.889.
-For those who don’t want to do that math, that sussed out to a 248 wRC+.
+He crushed everything in 31 plate appearances, slashing .333/.419/.889.

 Chicago White Sox: Paul Konerko, 7 Home Runs

-Paul Konerko piled up tons of dingers on his way to getting to the top of the White Sox all-time home run leaderboard.
-It took only 19 October games to find himself at the top of Chicago’s postseason home run leaders, though.
+Paul Konerko piled up tons of dingers on his way to getting to the top of Chicago’s all-time home run leaderboard.
+It took only 19 October games to find himself at the top of the club’s postseason home run leaders, though.

 The first baseman got his first taste of playoff baseball in 2000.
 He went hitless with a -77 wRC+ through 10 plate appearances.
 He had to sit with that until 2005.
 As the White Sox marched to a World Series title, Kornerko was a huge piece of the puzzle.
 He slashed .265/.321/.612 with five homers and 15 RBI, which led to a 132 wRC+.